iotinga/bauer/README.md

 Piece of code executed each time a new event occurs in the topic which holds the code

 ### ...one more thing! ###
-By default, Bauer uses JSON for events de/serialization.
+By default, bauer-ffmq (JMS) uses JSON for events de/serialization.
 We choose JSON interoperability over binary efficiency.
+Bauer-MQTT uses CBOR for events de/serialization.

 [Who was Bauer?](https://en.wikipedia.org/wiki/Felice_Bauer)